-IFRS 16 was adopted by the EU on October 31, 2017 and enters into force on January 1, 2019.
+IFRS 16 was adopted by the EU on October 31, 2017, and entered into force on January 1, 2019.
 The Group has applied a simplified retrospective approach without adjustments for prior periods.
-As the Group has operating leases, in the capacity of a lessee, in connection with IFRS 16, as of December 31, 2021, the Group reported right of use assets in the amount of EUR 7,446 thousand (31 December 2020: EUR 7,483 thousand).
+As the Group has operating leases, in the capacity of a lessee, in connection with IFRS 16, as of 31 December 2022, the Group reported right of use assets in the amount of EUR 8,538thousand (31 December 2021: EUR 7,446 thousand).
 An average interest rate of 4.68% was used for the calculation.
 The Group does not present lease liabilities separately in the statement of financial position, the lease liabilities are disclosed in the following notes of these in the statement of financial position include those liabilities:

-(EUR'000) 31 December 2021 31 December 2020
+(EUR'000) 31 December 2022 31 December 2021

-Non-Current Financial Liabilities (Note 18) 2,209 3,350
+Non-Current Financial Liabilities (Note 17) 1,334 2,209

-Other Current Liabilities (Note 23) 325 437
+Other Current Liabilities (Note 22) 472 325

-Total lease liabilities 2,534 3,787
+Total lease liabilities 1,806 2,534

 Goodwill.
 Goodwill is carried at cost less accumulated impairment losses, if any.
 The Group tests goodwill for impairment at least annually and whenever there are indications that goodwill may be impaired.
 Goodwill is allocated to the cash-generating units, or groups of cash-generating units, that are expected to benefit from the synergies of the business combination.
 Such units or groups of units represent the lowest level at which the Group monitors goodwill.
 Gains or losses on disposal of an operation within a cash generating unit to which goodwill has been allocated include the carrying amount of goodwill associated with the operation disposed of, generally measured on the basis of the relative values of the operation disposed of and the portion of the cash-generating unit which is retained.

 Intangible assets ("IA").
 The Group's intangible assets other than goodwill have definite useful lives and primarily include electricity generation licenses acquired in business combinations.
 Acquired computer software is capitalised based on the costs incurred to acquire and bring it to use.
 Development costs that are directly associated with identifiable and unique software controlled by the Group are recorded as intangible assets if an inflow of incremental economic benefits exceeding costs is probable.
 Capitalised costs include staff costs of the software development team and an appropriate portion of relevant overheads.
 All other costs associated with computer software, e.g., its maintenance, are expensed when incurred.
 Intangible assets are amortised using the straight-line method over their useful lives:

 Useful lives in years

 Electricity generation licenses 10 - 45 years

 Customer lists 10 years

-Software licences and software 1 - 7 years
+Software licenses and software 1 - 7 years

-Other operating licences 3 - 7 years
+Other operating licenses 3 - 7 years